 - Observe current pets and how they interact with the family.

-Because every situation is unique, other questions that are not on my list may come up during a conversation.
+Because every situation is unique, other questions not on my list may arise during a conversation.

 Home visit wrapped up, now what?

-In the end, we usually have a gut feeling that you are a good fit for adopting a dog.
-We consider if we’d leave our personal dog in your care.
+Ultimately, we often have a gut feeling that you are a good fit for adopting a dog.
+We consider whether we’d leave our personal dog in your care.

-Our goal is to match you with a dog that fits your lifestyle so that you are happy and the dog is happy.
+Our goal is to match you with a dog that suits your lifestyle, ensuring both you and the dog are happy.

 To help in the process of adopting a dog, Rescue Dogs 101 has created a Dog Adoption Workbook: The Roadmap to Adopting Your Perfect Dog.
 Find out more about how this workbook can help you find your perfect dog here: